 Cortical Labs: Shaping the Future of Biological Processing Units

-What if you could not only mimic how the brain works via machine learning but build an actual brain using real neurons embedded on a chip?
-It sounds like pure sci-fi but is made a reality by Cortical Labs, an Australian startup shaping the future of biological processing units (BPUs).
+What if you could not only mimic how the brain works via machine learning but also build an actual brain using real neurons embedded on a chip?
+It sounds like pure sci-fi, but Cortical Labs, an Australian startup shaping the future of biological processing units (BPUs), is making it a reality.

 Founded by Hon Weng Chong (CEO) and Andy Kitchen (CTO) in 2019, the startup raised a $1M pre-seed round from Blackbird Ventures in June 2019.
-Recently it has demonstrated a biological processing unit using biological neurons was able to play the Atari game Pong.
-And this was not just a fun demo, but Pong was also among the Atari games that DeepMind used to showcase their AI algorithms in 2013 – which subsequently led to an acquisition by Google.
+Recently, it demonstrated that a biological processing unit using biological neurons could play the Atari game Pong.
+This was not just a fun demo; Pong was also among the Atari games that DeepMind used to showcase its AI algorithms in 2013, which subsequently led to an acquisition by Google.

 Why Did You Start Cortical Labs?
 (Hon Weng Chong)